LSC-20061 - Neuropharmacology

 Aims

-Students will learn about the pharmacodynamics and pharmacokinetics of medications used to treat neuropsychiatric diseases and disorders.
+Students will learn about the pharmacodynamics and pharmacokinetics of medications used to treat neurological and neuropsychiatric diseases and disorders.
 They will learn about the pathways involved in drug discovery and novel approaches in treatment and management of neuropsychiatric illnesses.

 Talis Aspire Reading List